Graduate Student Support

+Cudahy Library (located on the Lake Shore Campus) houses the university's fine arts, humanities, science and social sciences collections, as well as the University Archives and government document depository collections.
+The Cudahy collections comprise more than 900,000 volumes and 3,600 periodical subscriptions.
 Students also have access to the business, law and medical collections located at the other campuses.
 Together, the libraries hold over 1.1 million volumes and 30,000 print and online journal subscriptions, and provide online access to a rich array of electronic resources.
 What we don’t have on campus can also be located and delivered through Inter-Library Loan.

-The new Information Commons links to Cudahy Library by a café, and affords direct views of Lake Michigan and the planned Lake Shore Campus quadrangle.
+The new Information Commons links to Cudahy Library by a café, and affords direct views of Lake Michigan and the Lake Shore Campus quadrangle.
 Among its state-of-the-art features, the building houses 222 computer workstations, six classrooms, wireless Internet access, 30 group-study rooms and a Help Desk to answer students' research and technology questions.
 All students have access to these computers and there is a small computing lab in the department.

 Graduate housing is available at the Water Tower Campus for our graduate and professional students.
-Located at 26 E. Pearson St., the $51 million, 25-story Rev. Raymond C. Baumhart, S.J.
-Residence Hall, opened in 2006, is steps away from steps away from the Loyola Law Center, Law Library, Graduate School of Business, classrooms, the Loyola University Museum of Art (LUMA), and the Magnificant Mile.
+The $51 million, 25-story Rev. Raymond C. Baumhart, S.J.
+Residence Hall is located at 26 E. Pearson ST and opened in 2006.
+It is steps away from the Loyola Law Center, Law Library, Quinlan School of Business, classrooms, the Loyola University Museum of Art (LUMA), and the Magnificant Mile.

-A modern recreational gymnasium and track -- the Halas Sports Center at the Lake Shore Campus -- provides handball, basketball, tennis, swimming, dance, and weight facilities.
+A modern recreational gymnasium and track - the Halas Sports Center at the Lake Shore Campus - provides handball, basketball, tennis, swimming, dance, and weight facilities.

 The department also sponsors several pot luck or informal dinners for faculty and graduate students each year.
-If you would like to attend one of these special events or an evening class, please make arrangements with the graduate program director.
+If you would like to attend one of these special events or an evening class, please make arrangements with the Graduate Program Director.
 You are, of course, always welcome to come and talk with the graduate director or other faculty or graduate students.